KillianDavitt/docker-nebula/nebula.md

  https://docs.docker.com/engine/userguide/
 ```

-If you get that working, Docker is now running on your node.
-However, if the `docker run` command did not succeed, you most likely have a network configuration problem.
-It may be worth your while reviewing the network configuration steps described in the section below on creating a _boot2docker_ based host, to see if you can diagnose and correct the problem.

 ###  Final configuration and baking###

 This is probably a good time to enable [[ssh passwordless access]] access to your node, so that you do not need to keep using the username/password combination to login to your new node.

 Your virtual machine is now well configured to act as a docker virtual machine and run docker containers in the SCSSNebula cloud.
 To avoid having to repeat these steps in the future, it is sensible to now bake the virtual machine image for use as a base image for new virtual machines.
 To do this, perform the following:

-1. Install any further software you wish all nodes to have installed.
-Note that services such as databases are usually installed on docker hosts within dedicated containers, and so in general you should not install such software into the base image.

-2. Shutdown the virtual machine from the command line prompt as follows:
+1. Shutdown the virtual machine from the command line prompt as follows:

         $ poweroff

-3. Delete the virtual machine.
+2. Delete the virtual machine.
 Note that in deleting the virtual machine the disk image was associated with, you have not deleted the disk image.

-4. Make the disk image that was associated with the now deleted virtual machine _non-persistent_ via the appropriate user interface option (you will have previously made the image persistent).
+3. Make the disk image that was associated with the now deleted virtual machine _non-persistent_ via the appropriate user interface option (you will have previously made the image persistent).

 You can now create new virtual machines based on this saved, configured image by using is as the base image in the UI based virtual machine creation processes described above.